vmware/dscr-for-vmware/VMware.PSDesiredStateConfiguration.md

 ## Overview
 VMware.PSDesiredStateConfiguration works with ps1 configuration files and the general flow is as follow:
 - Compiles a DSC Configuration defined in a PowerShell script file (ps1) and transforms the given DSC Configuration to a configuration object.
-The object contains the name of the configuration and an array of DSC Resources.
+The object contains the name of the configuration and an array of DSC Nodes.
+All Dsc Resources which are not nested inside a node block will get bundled into a default 'localhost' node.
+Each Node contains the name of the Node and an array of DSC Resources.
 Each DSC Resource object contains an **InstanceName** for name of the DSC Resource given in the configuration, a **ResourceType** which display the type of the DSC Resource, a  **ModuleName** which displays the module of the DSC Resource and a **Property** which is a hashtable of properties which are unique for a given DSC Resource.
 Example Configuration object from a given configuration:
     ```
     Configuration Test
     {